-We are also pleased to be showing a range of stunning contemporary jewellery from emerging jeweller, Megan Brown.
+We are also pleased to be showing for the first time, a range of stunning contemporary jewellery from emerging jeweller, Megan Brown.

 Details of the exhibiting artists, and selected images of their work can be found below.
-There will be much more in the Gallery!
+There is much more in the Gallery!